ImEvwan/MiniMacro5/minimacro5v3/keymaps/-+-+-MusicScroll/readme.md

-# Layout is Switch, Encoder, Switch, Encoder, Switch, [USB PORT].
+# Layout is as follows
+Switch, Encoder, Switch, Encoder, Switch, [USB PORT].

 Functions are as follow